Tuesday, May 5, 2026

 ““But the father said to his servants, ‘Quick!
 Bring the best robe and put it on him.
 Put a ring on his finger and sandals on his feet” (Luke 15:22 NIV).

 The Father knowing the content of his son’s heart doesn’t need the full utterance of guilt by giving His spontaneous response of restoration instructions.
-This displays God’s outright, lavish embrace of a repentant sinner to full son (ship).
-He calls for the robe to cover the son's filthy rags (his own efforts of sins) and signifying that he is honored as a son by the Father.
+This displays God’s outright, lavish embrace of a repentant sinner to full sonship.
+He calls for the robe to cover the son's filthy rags (representing his own efforts of sins) and the robe signifying that he is honored as a son by the Father.

 And I say, AMEN!